warrenmwang/csci205finalproject/README.md

 ## Project Information
 This is a Pokemon Battle Factory Simulator.
-A video of this game being played can be found here
+A video demonstration of our project can be found LINK_HERE_TODO.

 ## How to run it

-Run main.Main
+Run `main.Main`.
+Alternatively, please run the following commands:
+`gradle build` then `gradle run`.